Sowmyapr23/Assessment/README.md

 2. Step Definitions - The class file has all the steps written in the feature file using Cucumber Annotations [ValidateLoginAndProductDetails]
 3. Runner File - The class file using annotations such as @RunWith, @CucumberOptions helps in taking care of the execution
-4. Configurations Folder - This folder consists of 2 class files such as CommonMethods (utility/re-usable methods) and ExtendReport (Reporting)
+4. utilities Folder - This folder consists of 2 class files such as CommonMethods (utility/re-usable methods) and ExtendReport (Reporting)
 5. Resources Folder - Here all the drivers files, locator file, execution and report configuration files are placed
 6. pom.xml - This file has the required maven dependencies